Utilitarianism: Higher and lower pleasures

 Mill rejects a purely quantitative measurement of utility and says:

 The word utility is used to mean general well-being or happiness, and Mill's view is that utility is the consequence of a good action.
 Utility, within the context of utilitarianism, refers to people performing actions for social utility.
-With social utility, he means the well-being of many people.
-Mill's explanation of the concept of utility in his work, Utilitarianism, is that people really do desire happiness, and since each individual desires their own happiness, it must follow that all of us desire the happiness of everyone, contributing to a larger social utility.
+By social utility, he means the well-being of many people.
+Mill's explanation of the concept of utility in his work, Utilitarianism, is that people truly desire happiness, and since each individual desires their own happiness, it must follow that all of us desire the happiness of everyone, contributing to a larger social utility.
 Thus, an action that results in the greatest pleasure for the utility of society is the best action, or as Jeremy Bentham, the founder of early Utilitarianism put it, as the greatest happiness of the greatest number.

-Mill not only viewed actions as a core part of utility, but as the directive rule of moral human conduct.
-The rule being that we should only be committing actions that provide pleasure to society.
+Mill not only viewed actions as a core part of utility, but as the directive rule of moral human conduct; that is, the rule is that people should only be committing actions that provide pleasure to society.
 This view of pleasure was hedonistic, as it pursued the thought that pleasure is the highest good in life.
 This concept was adopted by Bentham and can be seen in his works.
 According to Mill, good actions result in pleasure, and that there is no higher end than pleasure.
 Mill says that good actions lead to pleasure and define good character.
 Better put, the justification of character, and whether an action is good or not, is based on how the person contributes to the concept of social utility.
 In the long run the best proof of a good character is good actions; and resolutely refuse to consider any mental disposition as good, of which the predominant tendency is to produce bad conduct.
 In the last chapter of Utilitarianism, Mill concludes that justice, as a classifying factor of our actions (being just or unjust) is one of the certain moral requirements, and when the requirements are all regarded collectively, they are viewed as greater according to this scale of "social utility" as Mill puts it.